The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Introduction

-We demonstrate that instruction-tuned Large Language Models (LLMs) exhibit a remarkable invariance to framing effects in rule-bound institutional decision-making with 110--300$\times$ greater resistance to framing effects than human subjects.
-While humans typically manifest significant cognitive biases in these contexts, with effect sizes ranging from moderate to large, the models in our study remain largely unaffected (Cohen's $h = 0.003$ vs.\ $0.3$--$0.8$) .
-This result is counter-intuitive given the extensive literature documenting LLM sensitivity to prompt perturbations \cite{lyu2024calibrating,lu2022fantastically,sclar2024quantifying,mizrahi2024state} and the prevalence of sycophantic alignment \cite{perez2022discovering,sharma2023sycophancy}.
+We demonstrate that aligned Large Language Models (LLMs) exhibit pronounced invariance to framing effects in rule-bound institutional decision-making, with effect sizes roughly 100-fold smaller than those typically reported for human subjects in analogous contexts.
+While humans typically manifest significant cognitive biases in these contexts, with effect sizes ranging from moderate to large, the models in our study remain largely unaffected (Cohen's $h = 0.003$ vs.\ $0.3$--$0.8$).
+This result is counter-intuitive given the extensive literature documenting LLM sensitivity to prompt perturbations \citep{liu2024calibrating,lu2022fantastically,sclar2024quantifying,mizrahi2024state} and the prevalence of sycophantic alignment \citep{perez2022discovering,sharma2023sycophancy}.
 Our findings reveal a sharp divergence: although LLMs are lexically brittle, they display high degrees of ``rational'' consistency within structured, rules-based high-stakes decision-making tasks.
+This decoupling is non-obvious, because RLHF preference optimization trains models to be responsive to human sentiment \citep{ouyang2022training}, and emotional narratives are a natural vehicle for that preference expression.
+Concurrent work demonstrates that source framing \citep{germani2025source} and moral framing \citep{cheung2025amplified} \emph{do} shift LLM behavior, and our own adversarial baseline shows that seven of eight models comply with a trivial instruction override that reverses decisions (Section~\ref{sec:discussion}), indicating that the robustness we observe is content-type-specific rather than a general property of instruction compliance.
+Reviewer-driven side studies broaden this picture: a five-scenario immigration extension largely preserves the core pattern while revealing small domain-sensitive deviations, and an adversarial narrative screening pilot finds no meaningful shift under stronger LLM-generated prompts.